The Soldier's Details

 - Singapore-Fremantle, HMT Tamaroa

 After being taken POW when Japan invaded Java, he was incarcerated at Bandeong Camp, Tjimahi, Bicycle camp Batavia.

 He was recovered from Batavia on 18 September 1945.

 Frank was born in York where his parents were farming at Mackie’s Crossing.
 He was one of 3 sons and 6 daughters.

 In 1931 Frank was living at Mackie’s Crossing, York, farming (with his family).
 After the war Frank took up farming at Ongerup where he took the option of a War Service Farm.

-In 1936 he was a station hand at Mullan, Marble Bar.
+In 1936 Electoral Roll he was a station hand at Mullan, Marble Bar.

 When he enlisted he had been working as an overseer at Warralong, Port Hedland since 1937.

-In 1941 he married Veronica Kathleen Head known as Vera. .
-Frank and his wife had two children, however tragically their 6 year old daughter Robyn died in December 1953 in a farm accident.
+In 1941 he married Veronica Kathleen Head known as Vera.
+Frank and his wife had two children, however tragically their 6 year old daughter Robyn died in December 1953 in a farm accident for which Frank blamed himself.
+The death of a young child would have been a great burden for him to carry for the remainder of his life.
+(Robyn Frances died 4 December 1953 aged 6 1/2 years).

 Frank died 20 August 1984 at Gnowangerup aged 76 years.

-Veronica died in 1999.
+Veronica died 7 April 1999.
 Frank, Veronica and Robyn are buried Gnowangerup Cemetery.